Kim Novak: Honors

 Novak was honored in a handprint and footprint ceremony at Grauman's Chinese Theatre in 2012.

 In 1955, Novak won the Golden Globe Award for Most Promising Newcomer – Female.
 Two years later she won another Golden Globe for World Favorite Female Actress.
 On February 8, 1960, Novak was awarded a star on the Hollywood Walk of Fame, at 6332 Hollywood Boulevard.
 In 1995, Novak was ranked 92nd by Empire Magazine on a list of the 100 sexiest stars in film history.
 Novak was honored with a Golden Bear for Lifetime Achievement at the 47th Berlin International Film Festival in 1997 and was presented with the Eastman Kodak Archives Award for her major contribution to film in 2003.
 In 2012, Novak was honored in a handprint and footprint ceremony at Grauman's Chinese Theatre.
 That same year, she received the S.F.
 Cinematic Icon Award from the San Francisco Museum and Historical Society for her screen contributions in San Francisco with Pal Joey and Vertigo.
 Her contribution to world cinema was also rewarded with the Kristián Award she was given at the 22nd Febiofest international film festival in 2015.

-Novak influenced many actors, as well as fashion designers with the roles she played.
+Novak's work influenced both actors and fashion designers.
 Naomi Watts stated that her character interpretation in Mulholland Drive (2001) was influenced by the look and performances of Novak in Vertigo.
 Renée Zellweger said that Novak was "pure magic" and dressed up as her character from Vertigo for a photo shoot for the March 2008 issue of Vanity Fair.
 Nicole Kidman wrote Novak a letter saying she was "an inspiration to me and to women everywhere.
 Your cinematic body of work speaks for yourself, but so does the other side of Kim Novak – the free spirit who left Hollywood to live atop the hills of Big Sur.
 Kim Novak the painter and llama farmer.
 You are an icon whose screen presence is unmatched, and yet you've lived your life with dignity and authenticity, and the courage to follow your heart wherever it takes you."
 In 2005, British fashion designer Alexander McQueen named his first It Bag The Novak, saying, "I'm drawn to Kim Novak in the same way that Hitchcock was.
 She had an air of uptightness you wouldn't want to cross."